TangYanYee/HKUST-Robotics-Team-SW-Tutorial-2021/Tutorial 3 - Advanced IO/Homework_PWM.md

 #### Button Arrangement
 [Light Attack] [Heavy Attack] [Special Attack]

 An attack request is made when the corresponding button is pressed.
+Notice that there are only 2 buttons on the board, u guys can decide how to use 2 button to do 3 buttons task.

 #### Light Attack
 It means a sweeping.
 A Light Attack needs to move slower then the Heavy Attack.

-> Sweeping: It means starts at 20deg, moves towards the target and ends at 160deg (of the opposite side).
+> Sweeping: It means starts at 0deg, moves towards the target and ends at 180deg (of the opposite side).

 #### Heavy Attack
 It consists of 2 stages.
-First, it pausing at 20deg (charging for 2 seconds) until the player releases the Heavy Attack button.
+First, it start at 0 deg and pausing at 40deg (charging for 2 seconds) until the player releases the Heavy Attack button.

 While performing the heavy attack, you should also use LEDs to indicate the charging status as shown: